Urigo/angular-meteor/README.md

 <pre><code>mrt add ngMeteor</code></pre>

 ## Recommended Packages
-Although <code>ngMeteor</code> has no dependencies, here is a list of recommended packages that work well with ngMeteor:
+<code>ngMeteor</code> has no dependencies, however here is a list of recommended packages that work well with it:
 #### Coffeescript:
 > Javascript dialect with fewer braces and semicolons